lmdbjava/benchmarks/results/20160630/README.md

 ## Conclusion
 LmdbJava offers an excellent option for read-heavy workloads.
 The fastest broadly-equivalent alternative is LevelDB, which is 27 to 81 times slower for read workloads.
-On the other hand, LevelDB is more space efficient disk (1.4% overhead versus 35.2% overhead) and offers superior write performance (with LmdbJava being ~1.5 to 8.5 times slower).
+On the other hand, LevelDB is more storage space efficient (1.4% overhead versus 35.2% overhead) and offers superior write performance (with LmdbJava being ~1.5 to 8.5 times slower).